 This course will be an intensive study of modern literary short story.
 Students will gain an increased appreciation of the arts and an understanding of the human experience through the study of literature.
 Building on the foundation of literary analysis developed in English Composition II, students will write essays on numerous stories - examining theme, plot, and structure.
 Typical writers studied are Crane, Hemingway, Fitzgerald, Joyce, O'Connor, Cheever, and Carver.
+Prerequisite: ENG200 in Literature 3 Credits The topic of this course is determined during the academic term that it is offered.
+This topic the academic term that it is offered.
+This topic will relate to a specific area of literature and/or an intensive study of the life and works of one particular author.
+Students will use their writing and research skills to participate in this course.

-ENG310 Selected Topics in Literature 3 Credits
+ENG310 Selected Topics in Literature 3 C